florez-carlos/plexutil/README.md

 }
 ```
 Where the key is the language and the list contains the [TVDB](https://www.thetvdb.com/) ids of the desired series to be overriden <br >
-For a list of supported languages: TODO
+For a list of supported languages: [Language](./src/plexutil/enums/language.py)

+---

+#### Library Preferences
+Libraries of type:
+- Movie
+- Music
+- TV

+Can have their preferences set in the following files:

+- movie_library_preferences.json
+- music_library_preferences.json
+- tv_library_preferences.json

+These files can be found here: [Config Location](#config-location)

 ## Usage